AvrahamRada/MultiApp/README.md

-# MultiApp
+# MultiApp Project

-Hi Everyone,
+Hi,

-My second project in advance moblie course 2021
+My second project in advance moblie application course 2021

 This program contains 2 applications that share a common module that pulls information from the server with Retrofit library and calculates usage time with the help of Room library.